hackNU/hacknu.github.com/imo-hackathon.md

 This is Hack NU’s first hackathon and yet another one in Northwestern’s tradition of excellent hackathons, and we’re excited to have you show your innovation and creativity in a real-world situation with tangible, real-world results.

-This event is specifically for students.
-We will check student IDs at the door.
+This event is open to all university students, not just Northwestern students.
+Just remember your university email address!

 **If you are attending the event and would like to send your resume in before or after the event, please email jobs@imo.im with the subject line JOB ID: 012.**